Deval Patrick: 2020 presidential campaign

-On February 28, 2018, in response to reports that David Axelrod and Valerie Jarrett wanted him to run for president, Patrick stated on public radio that it was "on my radar screen".
+On February 28, 2018, in response to reports that David Axelrod and Valerie Jarrett wanted him to run for president in 2020, Patrick stated on public radio that it was "on my radar screen".
 On December 6, 2018, Patrick formally stated via Facebook that he would not be running for president in 2020, writing, "I’ve been overwhelmed by advice and encouragement from people from all over the country, known and unknown.
 Humbled, in fact.
-But knowing that the cruelty of our elections process would ultimately splash back on people whom Diane and I love, but who hadn’t signed up for the journey, was more than I could ask."
+But knowing that the cruelty of our elections process would ultimately splash back on people whom Diane and I love, but who hadn't signed up for the journey, was more than I could ask."

 On November 11, 2019, however, The New York Times reported that Patrick was considering making a late entry into the presidential race.
 Two days later, it was reported that Patrick would file to run, beginning with New Hampshire.
 The next day, on November 14, Patrick officially announced that he would enter the 2020 Democratic Party presidential primaries.
 His campaign manager was Abe Rakov.

 Patrick's second scheduled public event since announcing his candidacy, a speech at Morehouse College in Atlanta, Georgia on November 20, 2019, was cancelled when only two people showed up.
 The event, however, was scheduled with only twenty-four hours notice, and preceded the Democratic presidential primary debate that same night and only a few miles away.

 Deval Patrick's first campaign ads started January 8 in Iowa, New Hampshire, Nevada, and South Carolina.
 He spent $100,000 in ads in New Hampshire and $60,000 in South Carolina.
-Despite a 29% approval rating in New Hampshire, he enjoyed support from only 1% of voters, according to a WBUR-FM poll; a November Quinnipiac poll in South Carolina produced similar results.
-Morning Consult reported that 46% of Democratic primary voters have never heard of him.
+Patrick generally polled under 1% in support among voters.
+For instance, despite a 29% approval rating in New Hampshire, he enjoyed support from only 1% of voters, according to a WBUR-FM poll; a November Quinnipiac poll in South Carolina produced similar results.
+Morning Consult reported that 46% of Democratic primary voters had never heard of him.

+Patrick attempted to position himself as a politically-moderate choice.
+He opposed Medicare for All, instead supporting the addition of a public option to the existing Affordable Care Act.
+Describing his economic philosophy as a candidate, Patrick once declared, "I’m a capitalist.
+I’m not a market fundamentalist.
+I don’t think private markets in the private sector solves every problem that needs to be solved in our society right on time."

 Following a poor showing in the New Hampshire primary on February 12, 2020, Patrick suspended his campaign.